xpansa/sublime-odoo-snippets/README.md

 ## Commands

-Project has a Python file with some useful utilities to work in Odoo code files, these are follo
+Project has a Python file with some useful utilities to work in Odoo code files, these are the following:

 ### dashes